Oluf Reed-Olsen: Air service and intelligence

 They soon travelled to London.
 They reported at the Norwegian recruiting office, spent one month in the city before leaving for Canada via Scotland, on the ocean liner SS Duchess of Richmond.
 They reached Toronto and were drafted into the Royal Norwegian Navy Air Service.
 They were stationed on the Norwegian steamship before the training camp Little Norway opened, and then about three months at Toronto Flying Club before finally going to Little Norway.
 Reed-Olsen graduated from the air force academy there in 1941.
 They then went on a fourteen-day boat trip from Halifax, Canada via England and Scotland to Iceland.

 He served in 330 Squadron.
 From 1942 he underwent training in intelligence, telegraphy and parachuting.
 On 20 April 1943 he was paradropped over Eiker, from whence he bicycled to Southern Norway.
-He performed intelligence radio broadcasts from the Birkenes district and elsewhere.
+He performed intelligence radio broadcasts from the Birkenes area and elsewhere.
 He served the Secret Intelligence Service.
 In the autumn of 1943 he operated the radio station codenamed Meton in Lommedalen together with Hjelm Waage Thurn-Basberg, with whom he had worked in Southern Norway.
 Meton was one of nine illegal transmitters in Bærum; four of these belonged to the Secret Intelligence Service.
 It was also transmitted from Kolsås for a short time.

 Both Reed-Olsen and Thurn-Basberg fled to England via Sweden shortly thereafter.
 Reed-Olsen then had another stay in Norway before going to Canada again.
 In 1944 he married Joan Whiteside in Toronto.
 He went on a fundraiser tour in the United States for the post-war rebuilding of Norway.
 For his efforts he was decorated with the War Cross With Sword and the Distinguished Service Cross.